-- Edit or create a new configuration file under
+- Edit or create a configuration file under

-- Add the line below and save the file.
+- Add this line and save the file.

 options iwlwifi 11n_disable=1